QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 Finally make this file executable (so it runs at every Firewall VM update)

 ~~~
-sudo chmod +x /rw/config/qubes-firewall-user-script
+sudo chmod +x /rw/config/PedOS-firewall-user-script
 ~~~

-**3. Allow packets into the qube to reach the service**
+**3. Allow packets into the PedOS VM to reach the service**

 Here no routing is required, only filtering.
 Proceed in the same way as above but store the filtering rule in the `/rw/config/rc.local` script.